The Chomsky Challenge for Americans

 Imagine the U.S. response if, say, a Chinese navy ship had shot down an American Airlines flight in U.S. airspace over San Francisco Bay.

 The U.S. shootdown of Flight 655 is well remembered in Iran.
-Not so in the United States of Imperial Amnesia, where official doctrine holds that, in Madeline Albright’s words, “The United States is good.
+Not so in the United States of Imperial Amnesia, where official doctrine holds that, in Albright’s words, “The United States is good.
 We try to do our best everywhere.”

 ” ‘Tis too much proved,” William Shakespeare wrote in “Hamlet,” “that with devotion’s visage and pious action we do sugar o’er the devil himself.”

 The tenacious hold of pious U.S.-exceptionalist dogma leads to soul-numbing two-facedness.
-In May 2009, a U.S. airstrike killed more than 10 dozen civilians in Bola Boluk, a village in western Afghanistan’s Farah Province.
+In May 2009, a U.S. airstrike killed more than 10 dozen civilians in Bola Boluk, a village in western Afghanistan’s Farah province.
 Ninety-three of the dead villagers torn apart by U.S. explosives were children.
 Just 22 were males 18 years or older.
 As The New York Times somewhat surprisingly reported: “In a phone call played on a loudspeaker on Wednesday to … the Afghan Parliament, the governor of Farah Province, Rohul Amin, said that as many as 130 civilians had been killed, according to a legislator, Mohammad Naim Farahi. … The governor said that the villagers have brought two tractor trailers full of pieces of human bodies to his office to prove the casualties that had occurred. … Everyone was crying … watching that shocking scene.
 Mr. Farahi said he had talked to someone he knew personally who had counted 113 bodies being buried, including … many women and children.”

 The initial response of the Obama Pentagon to this horrific incident—one among many mass U.S. aerial civilian killings in Afghanistan and Pakistan beginning in the fall of 2001—was to blame the deaths on “Taliban grenades.”
 Obama’s secretary of state, Hillary Clinton, expressed “regret,” but the administration refused to issue an apology or to acknowledge U.S. responsibility.